This article may contain compensated links. See our full disclosure here

 Or you could take a Fjord Safari.
 We took this option and loved flying along the Aurlandsfjord and the Nærøyfjord in a little speed boat, listening to our guide’s tales of the area and looking out for local wildlife.

-Good to know – Safety and comfort are priorities on the tour.
+Good to know: Safety and comfort are priorities on the tour.
 You are kitted out in warm waterproof suits, hats, gloves and life jackets. in Spring and Summer the fjord safari is suitable for families with small children.
-Our three year old twins had a great time looking out for ice monsters and seals.
+Our 3-year-old twins had a great time looking out for ice monsters and seals.

 Recommended hotels in Flåm